Wickapps/D3-Visualization/README.md

 # D3-Visualization
-This project is covered in the book:
+This project is the first project in Chapter 2 of the book:

 ![](fig-cover-sm.jpg)